uw-comphys/opencmp/docs/tutorials/tutorial_8.rst

 Tutorial 8 - Multi-Component Flow
 =================================

-The files for this tutorial can be found in "examples/tutorial_8".
+The files for this tutorial can be found in "examples/tutorial_8a" and "examples/tutorial_8b".

 Governing Equations
 -------------------